 Most negligence claims are settled without filing a personal injury lawsuit.
 Your attorney and the other party negotiate a settlement based on the facts of your case.
 If the other party refuses to negotiate in good faith, your attorney may recommend filing a lawsuit to protect your best interests.

 In some cases, the other party might raise allegations of comparative fault to avoid liability for an injury claim.
-Under Florida’s comparative fault law, a victim cannot receive full compensation for their damages if they contributed to the cause of their injury.
+Under Florida’s modified comparative fault law, a victim cannot receive any compensation for their damages if they were over 50% at fault for the cause of their injury.
 If your shared responsibility is 50% or less, your damages will be proportionately reduced to reflect your share of blame.

 Call Our Florida Personal Injury Lawyer for a Free Consultation

 Sorting out fault and liability for an accident can be a complicated task.
 Our Florida personal injury attorneys have the resources, skills, time, and experience necessary to investigate accidents and injuries to identify the parties responsible for causing your injury.

 Contact today to schedule your free consultation at (727) 787-2500 to discuss your case with a lawyer.
 Roman Austin Personal Injury Lawyers will analyze your case and your options for recovering compensation for a negligence claim.